manojv200/Task_manger/README.md

 Django Server Setup

-1st Step:
-create virtual env
+Create and activate a virtual environment in your system.

-Clone git repository task_manager from 'https://github.com/manojv200/Task_manger.git'
+Clone the repository from

-After cloning install requirements.txt using 'pip install -r requirements.txt'

-2nd Step:
+https://github.com/manojv200/Task_manger.git and navigate into the project folder.

+Install required Python packages listed in requirements.txt.

-run python manage.py migrate for create sqlite db.
+Run database migrations with python manage.py migrate to create the SQLite database.

-3rd Step:
-run python manage.py runserver
+Start the Django development server by running python manage.py runserver.

 React Setup

-1st Step:
-Install node in System
-Inside Django directory, goto the path of react app,ie.'cd task_manager_app'

-2nd Step:
-Inside that directory run 'npm run dev'
+Ensure Node.js is installed on your system.

+Navigate to the React app directory, located at task_manager_app inside the Django project folder.

+Install the React project dependencies using npm install.

+Start the React development server with npm run dev.